peytoncordero/DRI25/creating-simulations.md

 The general outline and goals for this part of the workshop are as follows:

-__1)__ Create a simple dice rolling function to demonstrate classes and objects on a basic level.
+__1)__ Create a simple dice rolling program to demonstrate classes and objects on a basic level.

 Concepts we'll focus on:
 - Class declaration and naming conventions